 Another important difference is that PowerShell 7 uses different profile file locations from Windows PowerShell.
 This feature allows you to customize your profiles to use the new PowerShell 7 features.
 And that, in turn, enables you to run both Windows PowerShell and PowerShell 7 side by side without interference.

 Most IT Pros who have used Windows PowerShell are familiar with the Integrated Scripting Environment (ISE).
-The ISE was a great tool you used with Windows PowerShell.
-However, you cannot use the ISE with PowerShell 7.
+The ISE was a great tool you used with Windows PowerShell to help you to develop production scripts.
+However, the ISE does not support PowerShell 7 and (probably!) never will.
 A very worth successor to the ISE is Visual Studio Code (VS Code), an open-source editing project that provides all the features of the ISE and a great deal more.
 Installation of VS Code is optional but relatively straightforward.
+It is also easy for you to customize VS Code.

 Microsoft also developed a new font, Cascadia Code, to coincide with the launch of VS Code.
 This font is a nice improvement over Courier or other mono-width fonts.
 All screenshots of working code in this book use this new font.